 One of the features of the Post-9/11 GI Bill is that the VA will pay your tuition and fees directly to the school.
 Besides paying your college costs, the Post-9/11 GI Bill will pay you a Monthly Housing Allowance which is based on the military Basic Allowance for Housing, and up to $1,000 a year for books and supplies.

 The actual amount you receive is determined by your length of active duty service after September 10, 2001.
 See our Post-9/11 Overview page for details.

 Post-9/11 GI Bill Payments for Colleges and Universities

-Effective December 31, 2015 public schools must charge all eligible Veterans who have been out of the military for less than 3 years, and their dependents who are using transferred benefits the resident tuition rate.
+Public schools must charge all eligible veterans who have been out of the military for less than 3 years, their dependents who are using transferred benefits, and dependents using the transferred benefits of active duty members the resident tuition rate.